sitt1iu/IMT-542-final/Performance_quality_control.md

 ## FAIRness assessment

-* Findability: Data is structured in a JSON file with unified attributes.
+- Findability: Data is structured in a JSON file with unified attributes.
 Each surf spot acts as a unique node.

-** Remediation: add metadata standards to make the structure more standardized and scalable.
+  -Remediation: add metadata standards to make the structure more standardized and scalable.

-* Accessible: Information is accessed via the surf map API.
+- Accessible: Information is accessed via the surf map API.

-** Remediation: now the platform can only run on local host.
+  - Remediation: now the platform can only run on local host.
 Should be deported to online host.
 The current access to endpoint is not as user-friendly as others.

-* Interoperable: Uses standard formats (JSON), integrates third-party APIs, and combines structured + scraped data.
+- Interoperable: Uses standard formats (JSON), integrates third-party APIs, and combines structured + scraped data.

-** Remediation: Comments/blogs in HTML requires heavy human labor for cleaning/structuring.
+  - Remediation: Comments/blogs in HTML requires heavy human labor for cleaning/structuring.

 ## Data quality